omgovich/react-colorful/README.md

 <details>
   <summary>How you can get the most from our TypeScript support</summary><br />

 While not only typing its own functions and variables, it can also help you type yours.
-Depending on the component you're using, you can also import the type that is associated with the component.
-For example, if you're using our HSL color picker component, you can also import the `HSL` type.
+Depending on the component you are using, you can also import the type that is associated with the component.
+For example, if you are using our HSL color picker component, you can also import the `HSL` type.

 ```ts
 import { HslColorPicker, HSL } from "react-colorful";